Santa Maria Capua Vetere

-Though it is not connected with the Civitas Capuana, the town is a medieval place and its proximity to the Roman amphitheatre led the inhabitants to change its name in Santa Maria Capua Vetere, where Capua Vetere means Old Capua.
+Although not identical with the ancient Civitas Capuana, the town developed during the medieval period near the site of the Roman amphitheatre.
+Its name was later changed to Santa Maria Capua Vetere—with Capua Vetere meaning "Old Capua"—to reflect its historical association with the ancient city.

 History

 In the area several settlements of the Villanovan culture were present in pre-historical times, and these were probably enlarged by the Oscans and Etruscans.
 In the 4th century BCE Capuae was the largest city in Italy after Rome.

 The city was damaged by Vandal ravages but later recovered and became the seat of an independent Lombard principate.
 However, during the struggle of the succession to the Duchy of Benevento, it was destroyed by a band of Saracens in 841 CE.
 The survivors mostly fled and founded the modern Capua in the site of the ancient River port of Casilinum.

 What is now Santa Maria Capua Vetere started to grow slowly when several countryside residences appeared around the old Christian basilicas of Santa Maria Maggiore, San Pietro in Corpo and Sant'Erasmo in Capitolio.
 King Robert of Anjou made Santa Maria Maggiore one of his summer residences.

 The town was known as Santa Maria Maggiore until 1861.

+During World War I, Santa Maria Capua Vetere was the location of a military camp for Polish prisoners of war from the Austro-Hungarian Army, who then formed new Polish units to fight for Polish independence (see also Italy–Poland relations).

 Main sights

-For information about main ancient landmarks in the comune of Santa Maria Capua Vetere, see Main sights in Capua.
+For ancient landmarks located in the territory of Santa Maria Capua Vetere, see Main sights in Capua.

-The main other landmark of Santa Maria Capua Vetere is the Basilica of Santa Maria Maggiore, founded, according to the tradition, by Pope Symmachus in the 5th century.
-The church had originally a single nave, but was enlarged by Lombard Prince Arechis II of Benevento in 787.
-Another renovation was carried out in 1666 by Cardinal Robert Bellarmine, with the addition of two further aisles; the current Late Baroque appearance dates to the 1742–88 works, during which the precious mosaic area of the apse was destroyed.
+The principal landmark within Santa Maria Capua Vetere itself is the basilica of Santa Maria Maggiore, which, according to tradition, was founded by Pope Symmachus in the 5th century.
+The original structure featured a single nave, but was expanded in 787 by the Lombard prince Arechis II of Benevento.
+A further renovation took place in 1666 under Cardinal Robert Bellarmine, adding two additional aisles.
+The church's current Late Baroque appearance results from restoration works carried out between 1742 and 1788, during which the original mosaic decoration in the apse was unfortunately destroyed.